 Armed with such information, investors are far better placed to make informed decisions about investee companies and the state of their corporate governance.
 It can also help point to problematic aspects of a company’s structure, whether it might be a difficult executive, imbalanced board or wider strategic problem.

 To start assessing the impact that governance can have on your portfolio’s performance, find out more about ESG Data here.

 Sign Up for our weekly newsletter updates.

-The promoters of ETFs in Europe enjoyed net inflows for March.
-These inflows led, in ...
+The promoters of ETFs in Europe enjoyed net inflows for May.
+Despite these, the assets ...

-The negative trend with regard to fund flows in Europe continued in February even as the ...
+The negative fund flows trend in Europe continued in April as the securities markets ...